0

 I can tell you that “results in 3 days” claims are rarely realistic unless we’re talking about hydration or barrier comfort as examples.

-True transformation takes place deeper within the skin, at a cellular and structural level, which takes time.
+As you can see above, true transformation takes place deeper within the skin, at a cellular and structural level, which takes time.

 Why 56 Days Matters